srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 ```

 !!!note "Configuring DNS servers"
-    For SRL-GPT app to reach out to OpenAI API you need to configure DNS servers on your SR Linux device ensuring that DNS resolution works.
+    For SR Linux GPTx GPT app to reach out to OpenAI API you need to configure DNS servers on your SR Linux device ensuring that DNS resolution works.
 It might depend on your infra, but usually configuring public DNS servers works just fine:

     ```srl title="paste this into your CLI"
     enter candidate